VIDEO: B.C. radio telescope records low-frequency burst from outer space - 100 Mile House Free Press

-A Canadian radio telescope in B.C. has picked up a ‘deep’ signal from outer space that marks the first of its kind every to be recorded.
+A Canadian radio telescope in B.C. has picked up a ‘deep’ signal from outer space that marks the first of its kind ever to be recorded.

 The Canadian Hydrogen Intensity Mapping Experiment, also known as CHIME, said it picked up a low-frequency fast radio burst on July 25.